Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 But don’t come crying to me when it’s impossible to listen to music due to a broken wire.

-• High dB max volume
+- High dB max volume

-• Affordable
+- Affordable

-• Low quality cord
+- Low quality cord

-• Thick speakers can push on ears
+- Thick speakers can push on ears

 iASUS XSound 2.1

 The iASUS XSound 2.1 might come from an unknown company, but it delivers big sound at a fair price.
 The 40mm speakers pump out strong bass and clear mids/highs according to the friends I spoke with and almost 1,000 Amazon reviews.
-The listening experience isn’t quiet what Cardo and JBL are putting out, but it’s decent sound quality.
+The listening experience isn’t quite what Cardo and JBL are putting out, but it’s decent sound quality.

 The kit comes with an extension wire measuring a meter long, so you can pop these out of the box and get right on the road with your tunes.
 No Bluetooth setup or extra cord required, unless of course you want to intercom with other riders.

-When you compare the XSound 2.1 to the Uclear speakers, you definitely get a better range across the bass, treble, and mids despite maxing out at 98 dB – similar to a car horn at 15 feet away
+When you compare the XSound 2.1 to the Uclear speakers, you definitely get a better range across the bass, treble, and mids despite maxing out at 98 dB – similar to a car horn at 15 feet away.

 However, you may require more oomph if you’re regularly riding on the highway or confronting high winds and wanting to listen to music with clear sound quality.
 For that, check out the iASUS XSound 4 coming up next.